Skip to Content

 I opted to use one of Planet Hollywood’s automated kiosks to avoid the line and successfully was able to get my room keys in under 5 minutes.

-I’ll take the win, considering I have around a 50% success rate with automated kiosks at Caesars properties in Vegas.
+I’ll take the win, considering I have around a 50% success rate with automated kiosks at Caesars properties.

 The hotel registration desk at Planet Hollywood, which has a purple illumnated back wall that gives off a trendy vibe.